brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 title: Getting Started
 ---

-All interaction with the Brightbox Cloud is currently through our command line interface (which uses our API).
+All interaction with Brightbox Cloud is currently through our command line interface (which uses our API).
 You'll need to create an API client to use the CLI.

-Your API client credentials should be composed of a client identifier and a secret.
+An API Client is just a set of credentials for accessing the API.
+It's composed of a client identifier (like `cli-xxxxx`) and a secret.

+You can sign up for a Brightbox Cloud Account using the [Brightbox Manager](https://manage.brightbox.com/user/new).
+You can then [create a new API Client](/guides/manager/api-clients/).

 ### Initial setup